 Heidi joined the RSRT Board of Trustees in 2009 and became Vice-Chairman in 2012.
 With business experience acquired as the head of an Institutional Sales force at a New York investment firm and her natural enthusiasm, Heidi brings determination, leadership and organizational skills to any endeavor she undertakes.
 Heidi’s involvement in the world of non-profits, philanthropy and community service work began in Tokyo, where she worked as an English language editor for a large Japanese charity.
 She and her husband Jonathan, brought their family back to the United States shortly after their second daughter, Hannah, was born prematurely.
 Settling in California, Heidi was soon involved within her new community, becoming a member of the board of the Palisades Junior Women’s Group, raising money for local charities, engaging with various community activities and fundraising for her older daughter’s school.

 For little Hannah, Heidi organized a team of therapists to address developmental problems thought to have resulted from her early birth.
 She researched Hannah’s challenges, put together an intensive intervention program, and coordinated schedules and team meetings with her army of therapists.
 But shortly after Hannah’s third birthday, the cause of her difficulties was reassessed: she was diagnosed with Rett Syndrome.
 Heidi threw herself into searching for information on the disorder.
 She found the RSRT website the very day it launched online, and she immediately wanted to be involved.
 Within weeks, she and Jonathan met with Monica Coenraads, to see how they could help.

 Heidi graduated from UCLA with a degree in English Literature.
-She lives in Los Angeles with Jonathan, a Managing Director at GreenOak Real Estate Advisors LP, and their two daughters.
+She lives in Los Angeles with Jonathan, a Partner at GreenOak Real Estate Advisors LP, and their two daughters.
 The Epsteins are passionate about the goals of RSRT, and committed to supporting RSRT’s research agenda.